ARPA funds sought for infrastructure to service industrial park, Fair Oaks Ranch urban center

 Tulsa and Broken Arrow, meanwhile, are working with the property owner to incorporate the project into their comprehensive plans, which would provide the framework for a more detailed master plan.

-The city has already spent more than $70 million on infrastructure in the area where the proposed development site is located, Bynum said, but wastewater service remains the missing link.
+The city has already spent more than $70 million on infrastructure in the area, Bynum said, but wastewater service remains the missing link.

 Tackling that job and the associated costs would take the city 15 years or more, he said.
 If Tulsa is ultimately awarded the $50 million ARPA allocation, it would have four years to complete the project.